What is Discrimination Law?

 - Housing Discrimination - Landlords certainly may discriminate against individuals with a criminal history or poor credit rating.
 But basing rental or housing decisions on race or other characteristics is strictly prohibited.
 Landlords also must make reasonable accommodations for disabled tenants.
 Contact a landlord-tenant lawyer in your area if you need help.

 - Disability Discrimination - The Americans with Disabilities Act covers discrimination in employment, education, housing, transportation, and access to public buildings and businesses.
 A civil rights attorney will be able to assist you with your claim or any questions you may have about disability discrimination.
+If the discrimination occurred within the workplace, work with an employment lawyer.

 Related Practice Areas